luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **public_key** (const PublicKey &): The public key.
 - **secret_key** (const SecretKey &): The secret key.

-: Creates an Encryptor instance initialized with the specified PoseidonContext,secret key, and public key.
+Usage: Creates an Encryptor instance initialized with the specified PoseidonContext,secret key, and public key.

 <br>